azareljacobs/Wholesale_PartnerPortal/README.md

         -   `or`: Combine conditions with OR logic
     -   **Security**: Like the single partner query, this resolver also filters out inactive partners.

-For detailed GraphQL API documentation, see `docs/graphql.md` in the module directory.

 ## 11. Key Components Summary